Jamie Lee Curtis Biography: In Her Own Words – Video Exclusive, News, Photos, Age

 During her time on Anything But Love, Curtis worked on four films.
 These included Queens Logic, My Girl, Forever Young and Blue Steel.
 This last film garnered much critical acclaim, winning a Special Mention at the Cognac Festival du Film Policier.
 Curtis also won Best Actress at the 1990 Mystfest Awards.

 After her time on Anything But Love, Curtis appeared in several films.
-These included Mother’s Boys and My Girl 2, sequel to the 1991 film starring Macaulay Culkin and Anna Chlumsky.
+These included Mother’s Boys and My Girl 2, the sequel to the 1991 film starring Macaulay Culkin and Anna Chlumsky.
 Curtis’ career truly took back off in 1994 with the release of True Lies.
 Curtis played Helen Tasker in this action film starring Arnold Schwarzenegger and Tom Arnold and received thunderous praise.
 She won Best Actress at theAcademy of Science Fiction Awards and the American Comedy Awards.
 Curtis also received nominations from the Blockbuster Entertainment Awards, Screen Actors Guild Awards, ACCA and MTV Movie and TV Awards.

 But Curtis’ success didn’t stop there.
 She played the iconic Heidi Holland in the 1995 TV movie The Heidi Chronicles.
 This performance earned her a Golden Globe nomination for Best Performance by an Actress.
 In 1996, she guest-starred on The Drew Carey Show and appeared in House Arrest.
 Curtis was also a part of the Epcot video “Ellen’s Energy Adventure” (1996) and the film Fierce Creatures (1997).